Polycarbonate Vs Acrylic: Which is Better?

 • It helps increase light through skylights and window panelling

-• It can be easily shaped and molded
+• It can be easily shaped and moulded

 • It is perfect for machine drilling or sawing